The Class Actions Law Review: France

 ii Recent court decisions and current proceedings

-Moreover, in June 2019, the UFC-Que Choisir association initiated a group action before the Paris Tribunal de Grande Instance against Google Ireland and Google LLC to 'put an end to the insidious exploitation of the personal data of its users, particularly those who have Android equipment with a Google account, and to compensate them, up to €1,000'.
+In June 2019, the UFC-Que Choisir association initiated a group action before the Paris Tribunal de Grande Instance against Google Ireland and Google LLC to 'put an end to the insidious exploitation of the personal data of its users, particularly those who have Android equipment with a Google account, and to compensate them, up to €1,000'.
+To date, the status of these proceedings is not known.

-Finally, the Internet Society France, a non-governmental organisation, issued a formal notice before a group action to Facebook on 8 November 2018.
+The Internet Society France, a non-governmental organisation, issued a formal notice before a group action to Facebook on 8 November 2018.
 In March 2019, the Internet Society France indicated that Facebook's responses, specifically in relation to transparency and its protection of consumer personal data, were not satisfactory and that the Internet Society France therefore intended to initiate a group action against Facebook.
+To date, the Internet Society France is yet to summon the latter before the courts.

 iii Upcoming legislation and announced future changes to the class actions sector